sourav1547/cs598ftd/avss/README.md

 The `main.py` is the entry point of the code.
 The `network/` library implements `router.py` which provides the basic communication interface between nodes.
 See `tests/test_beb.py` for an example on how to use the communication interface.

 The `core/` directory consists of four files: `beb.py`, `rbc.py`, `avss.py` and `utils.py` is what you will be making changes to.
-The `beb.py` is an example code that implements the best effor broadcast protocol, i.e., the leader simply sends its proposal to all the node.
+The `beb.py` is an example code that implements the best effort broadcast protocol, i.e., the leader sends its proposal to all the nodes.
 You can use this as a reference to implement the `rbc.py` and `avss.py`.
 You can implement any helper functions in `utils.py`.

 The `tests/` directory consists of files to test best effort broadcast (`test_beb.py`), reliable broadcast (`test_rbc.py`),  and AVSS scheme (`test_avss.py`).

 ## Assignment Requirements
-You will be making changes to `core/rbc.py` and `core/avss.py`.
+You will implement the validated Reliable Broadcast in `core/rbc.py` and AVSS protocol described above in `core/avss.py`.

+Throughout this assignment, we will use the `prime192v1` elliptic curve for cryptographic operations.
+See `tests/test_avss.py` for a brief example.
+You can assume that the channels between any pair of nodes are authenticated and private.

+NOTE: Your code must handle malicious behavior such as equivocation, message omission, etc., by a subset of nodes (including the leader).

 ## Setup and Installation
 This skeleton uses `docker`.
 Thus you have to first install `docker` in your machine.
 You can get `docker` from https://docs.docker.com/get-docker/